5 Apps to Help You Cope With the Coronavirus Recession

 Gain a sense of financial control over your spending and your savings account during the 2020 pandemic recession with these five money management apps.

-As we enter Month Three of coronavirus quarantines, you may be feeling down — even powerless.
+As we continue through the uncertainty of coronavirus quarantines, you may be feeling down — even powerless.
 Combined with historically high rates of unemployment and a depressed stock market, it may even seem downright frustrating that we must continue paying bills and managing debt obligations as if nothing has changed.

 However, there are ways you can gain a modicum of control over your life and your savings account.
 Your everyday spending may be lower than usual, so now is the perfect time to re-evaluate how you’ve spent money in the past and how you can prepare yourself for a more financially secure future.
 Here are five innovative apps to help you manage your bills and finances.